yugabyte/yugabyte-db/docs/content/api/redis/hmset.md

 ## SYNOPSIS
 <b>`HMSET key field value [field value ...]`</b><br>
-This command is to set the data for the given `field` with the given `value` in the hash that is specified by `key`.
+This command sets the data for the given `field` with the given `value` in the hash that is specified by `key`.
 <li>If the given `field` already exists in the specified hash, this command overwrites the existing value with the given `value`.</li>
 <li>If the given `key` does not exist, a new hash is created for the `key`, and the given values are inserted to the associated given fields.</li>
 <li>If the given `key` is associated with a non-hash data, an error is raised.</li>